 You are the man, and you best have the plan to provide for the wife.
 It may sound old-fashioned, but even in this day of dual-income households, it’s still vital for the husband to be a breadwinner in some form.

-Without that daily bread and the financial stability, that marriage may find itself on the rocks.
+To find and keep love, money isn’t everything.
+But it’s pretty fucking important and without that daily bread and the financial stability, that marriage may find itself on the rocks.

 2. Money Matters For Children

 I don’t care what your belief systems are …

 I don’t care what you say about where true value resides …

 If you have children, money is one of the most important things in life.

 Just because kids grow like weeds, doesn’t mean you can take care of them that way.

 - Clothes – Which they will outgrow every year.

 - Shoes – With all that running around, probably a couple pair.